de-vnull/vnstat-on-merlin/README.md

 	- __div-email.sh__ - script which sends vnstat reports by email to one or more users.
 Uses the email configuration from Diversion.
 See notes below.
 	OR
 	- __send-vnstat__: optional script that takes the output from vnstat-stats.sh and emails it to one or more users.
 It is launched by cron job (I run it at 23:59 local each evening).
-		- **You need to update the email address (from, password, and to), your router name, and the path to your "Traffic" directory (this script aggregates the message components and then backs them up to the Traffic folder for future reference.
-You can delete this line if you don't want to save these reports).
+		- If you use send-vnstat, you need to update the email address (from, password, and to), your router name, and the path to your "Traffic" directory (this script aggregates the message components and then backs them up to the Traffic folder for future reference.).
 		- This script is a kludge and stores email credentials in plain text - see alternative option below.
-			- This script should be used only when Diversion's email communication is not enabled
+			- __This script should be used only when Diversion's email communication is not enabled or available.__
 			- Use at your own risk (obviously).